You’d think with all the technology we have, finding a good translator would be easy, right?

 How to maximize the accuracy of online translators

-To maximize the accuracy of your translations, use automatic tools and then call in the human cavalry.
-Human translators can refine your content ensuring that context and nuanced are perfectly rendered in the target language.
+To ensure the utmost accuracy of your translations, use automatic tools for speed and then call in the humans for finesse.
+Human translators bring clarity to your content through nuanced understanding of context and expertise in the target language.

-This process is called machine translation post-editing (MTPE) and here’s how to organize it using a professional localization tool.
+This process is called machine translation post-editing (MTPE).
+Here is how you can organize it with a professional localization tool.

 First, sign up to Centus and create a new project

-Then, navigate to the Imports section and add your files for translation.
-Centus supports all popular file types: HTML, CSV, JSON, SUB, SRT, DOCX, PPTX, and more. importing files to Centus
+Then, go to the Imports tab and upload your files for translation.
+Centus works with all popular file types: HTML, CSV, JSON, SUB, SRT, DOCX, PPTX, and beyond.

-In the Editor section, click empty values and choose among the most accurate machine translation options: Google Translate, DeepL translate, or Microsoft Translate.
-Centus editor
+In the Editor section, select your desired machine translation tool among the best in the industry: Google Translate, DeepL translate, or Microsoft Translate.

-adding contributors in Centus Let your project contributors review automatically-generated translations and refine them to perfection.
+Let your project contributors review automatic translations and refine them to perfection.
 They can leave comments and share screenshots to provide valuable translation context.

-And if you need to populate your designs with translations, nothing can be easier with the Centus plugin for Figma.
-Your designer can install it in mere moments and effortlessly localize their designs.
+If you need to match your designs with translations, Centus plugin for Figma makes it smooth and easy.
+Your designer can install it in mere moments and effortlessly tweak their designs to accommodate for any shifts in the text.

-Ready to translate without the hassle?
+Ready to translate without a hassle?
 Try Centus now!

 Get the week's best content!